mooxphp/moox/gpt/mooxgpt.md

 use Filament\Contracts\Plugin;
 use Filament\Panel;
 use Filament\Support\Concerns\EvaluatesClosures;
-use Moox\Builder\Resources\BuilderResource;
+use Moox\Builder\Resources\ItemResource;

-class BuilderPlugin implements Plugin
+class ItemPlugin implements Plugin
 {
     use EvaluatesClosures;